Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details

 If you need a kilt equivalent of the famous Levi 501 jeans, this tartan and a few rivets may be just the thing.
 On this day, May 20th, in 1873, San Francisco businessman Levi Strauss and Reno, Nevada tailor Jacob Davis were given a patent to create work pants reinforced with metal rivets, marking the creation of one of the world’s most famous garments: blue jeans.
-From a workaday item created for the labourers in the the developing West during the Gold Rush years, denim blue jeans are now a wardrobe staple with styling that easily identifies their latest fashion incarnation: 50's simplicity of rolled up cuffs; wide-leg bell bottoms and flares of the 60s; tight form-fitting jeans of the 70s; high-waists of the 80s; distressed looks of the 90's; low-rise and colour washes of all types in the 00's.
+From a workaday item created for miners and labourers in the the developing West during the Gold Rush years, denim blue jeans are now a wardrobe staple with styling that easily identifies their latest fashion incarnation: 50's simplicity of rolled up cuffs; wide-leg bell bottoms and flares of the 60s; tight form-fitting jeans of the 70s; high-waists of the 80s; distressed looks of the 90's; low-rise and colour washes of all types in the 00's.
 Today they have been morphed into hybrid forms including jorts (jeans x shorts), jeggings (jeans x leggings).
 And if you fancy a utility hiking kilt in denim, there are many shades and styles to be found, with classic riveting of course! 👖

 On this day, May 20th, in 1873, San Francisco businessman Levi Strauss and Reno, Nevada, and tailor Jacob Davis were given a patent to create work pants reinforced with metal rivets, marking the creation of one of the world’s most famous garments: blue jeans.